 Suspect in Georgia officer shooting killed by police

-A man who fired point-black at the chest of an officer — who was saved by a bullet-proof vest — was later killed by police following a manhunt involving multiple law enforcement agencies northwest of Atlanta, police said.
+A man who fired point-blank at the chest of an officer — who was saved by a bulletproof vest — was later killed by police following a manhunt involving multiple law enforcement agencies northwest of Atlanta, police said.

 Sgt.
-Wayne Delk told reporters that the officer's vest protected him from the shot fired at very close range, and though hospitalized, he's expected to live.
-The officer fired back at the gunman and may have wounded him before he fled into a wooded residential area, Delk said.
+Wayne Delk told reporters the officer's vest protected him from the shot fired at very close range, and though hospitalized, he was expected to live.

-WSB-TV reported that dozens of officers from area police departments and the Georgia State Patrol joined the search.
-The suspect was found after an hours-long hunt and fatally shot by police, the Cobb County Police Department said on Twitter.
-No officers were injured in the second encounter, according to the message, which provided no other details.
-Police did not immediately identify the people involved.
+The officer returned fire, hitting Ruiz, who then ran from the scene, the GBI said in a news release.

+Cobb County SWAT was called in to try to find Ruiz, and officers found him around 6:40 p.m. a short distance from the location of the original 911 call.
+Several members of Cobb County SWAT shot Ruiz, who died at the scene, the GBI said.
+A gun was found next to Ruiz's body, the GBI said.

 Comments